openconnectivityfoundation/DeviceBuilder/individual_tools.md

 # Usage of the individual tools

-The tools are python3.5 code.
+The tools are programmed in python3.5.

-to install the dependencies run : ``` python3 src\install.py```

-tools currently available are:
+Tools currently available are:
 - DeviceBuilder
 - swag2cbor
 - cbor2include

+## DeviceBuilder

 run the tool(s) from the commandline in the src directory (DeviceBuilder):